 I’m going to let you in on a secret – innovative health plans know they must help their provider networks meet their population health management goals.
 Successful health plans utilize population health experts to help their provider networks connect the dots between analytics, action and outcomes.

 Working collaboratively and consistently with physician leadership, these population health experts dive into the data and create effective plans of action to address variations across members, providers and facilities.

-My team of population health consultants works directly with providers and their clinical teams and understands the following fundamentals to be true and helpful
+Geneia's population health consultants works directly with providers and their clinical teams and understand the following fundamentals to be true and helpful

 - A population is made up of one person at a time -- analytics need to create actionable insights